 Welcome to the Kinsmen Club of Liverpool, Nova Scotia.
-Our club has a long history of serving our community’s greatest need, celebrating our 73nd anniversary in November, 2018.
+Our club has a long history of serving our community’s greatest need, celebrating our 75th Anniversary on November 7,2020.

 The Kinsmen Club of Liverpool is located on the beautiful south shore of Nova Scotia in Liverpool, Queens County, Nova Scotia, Canada.